Port Harcourt Residents Move to Use Facebook as Unifying Factor - THISDAYLIVE

 Residents of Port Harcourt, the Rivers State capital, have unveiled plans to use Facebook as a platform to return the city to the ideals of its Garden City status.

-This is as a former banker and Coordinator of The Extra Steps Initiative (TESI), Eugene Abels, emerged winner of the 2019 of Port Harcourt City Facebook Personality Award.
+This is as a former banker and co-ordinator of The Extra Steps Initiative (TESI), Eugene Abels, has emerged winner of the 2019 of Port Harcourt City Facebook Personality Award.

 Abels beat two other nominees and social media influencers, Ibiba Okunye and Kennedy Friday, to win the award.

-He noted that Port Harcourt had an ideal of accommodation for everybody and different shades of opinions, but expressed disappointment that the ideals were fast dying.
+He noted that Port Harcourt, the Garden City, had an ideal of accommodation of every body and different shades of opinions, but expressed disappointment that the ideals were fast dying.

-According to him, “I am saddened because my generation has destroyed what was left of the ideals of Port Harcourt.
-Unfortunately, the next generation even thinks that what it sees is the ideal and wants to make it their way of thinking and of doing things.
+“I am saddened because my generation has destroyed what was left of the ideals of Port Harcourt.
+Unfortunately, the next generation even thinks that what they are seeing is the ideal and want to make it their way of thinking and of doing things.

-“The younger generation should be told that originally in Port Harcourt people may disagree but it was usually disagreement on issues, and ideas.
+“The younger generation should be told that originally in Port Harcourt people may disagree but it was usually disagreement on issues, ideas.
 It never got to insults or fisticuffs.
-The spirit of love and sharing was always there.”
+The spirit of love and sharing was always there,” he said.

 On how the award was instituted, Wali said: “Sometime last year, in one of my posts, I just thought that a time has come for us to make the best out of Facebook platform and what it actually represents.

-“I thought that for some awkward reasons, we are beginning to see Facebook as a battleground, a market place for insults and even violence.
-I said to myself that one way to discourage people from seeing Facebook as a battleground is to recognise those who present best posts for public consumption.
+“I thought that for some awkward reasons, we are beginning to see Facebook as battleground, a market place of insults and even violence.
+I said to myself that one way to discourage people from seeing Facebook as battleground is to recognise those who present best posts for public consumption.

 “Somewhere along the line, there was this fear about sincerity.
 Some people raised doubts because I am a politically exposed person.
 But, before politics, I am a Port Harcourt person.
 I think this is my own contribution of getting us back to where we used to be.

-Another ‘Port Harcourt Boy’ and businessman, Kio Lawson, commended Wali for taking steps to return the city to its past ideals, and said it was in the interest of the people.
+Another Businessman, Kio Lawson, commended Wali for taking steps to return the city to its past ideals and said it was in the interest of the people.

-He noted that incidents in the city and Rivers State generally were being over-hyped, adding that there was need to change the narrative.
+He noted that incidents in the city and Rivers State generally was being over-hyped and said there was need to change the narrative.

 “There is crime, especially kidnapping, everywhere in Nigeria, but people are making it look as if Port Harcourt is the worst place to live on earth.
-We need to tell people that life is good in Port Harcourt and that people even go out as late as 1 to 2a.m. to enjoy themselves,” he said.
+We need to tell people that life is good in Port Harcourt and that people even go out as late as 1 or 2am to enjoy themselves,” he said.